gruvin/gmaple/README.md

 especially for a program I frankly don't even like.

-## KiCAD Still my Favourite
+### KiCAD Still my Favourite

 I still use KiCAD for most my designs.
 Compeltely free, open source and highly capable.

-## Creative Commons License
+### Creative Commons share-a-like CC-BY-SA 2.0 License

-gMaple-mini is licensed to match the original Leaflabs design: Creative Commons share-a-like CC-BY-SA 2.0
+gMaple-mini is licensed to match the original Leaflabs design.